 Anything an enterprise sells that solves a market problem or a customer’s needs or desires is called a product.
-A product is any object or set a company sells to meet its customers’ needs or desires.
-The product may be real or virtual.
+A product is any object or set, a company sells to meet its customers’ needs or desires.
+It may be real or virtual.
 Natural products combine vital assets (cars, furniture, and computers) and non-durable goods (food and beverages).
 Virtual products are services or experiences provided (such as education and software).
-A product may be a mixed product, including physical and virtual elements.
-Composite products are growing more popular as conventional analog products include digital technologies to reach better and serve customers.
+A product may be mixed, including physical and virtual elements.
+Composite ones are growing more popular as conventional analog products include digital technologies to reach better and serve customers.

 However, if we look at the definition, it is clear that the list is too narrow.
 The product may be digital.

 What Is the Product Line?

 It is a collection of similar products traded below a single brand name and sold by the same company.
 The company sells multiple product lines under different brand names to differentiate them to provide consumers with better usability.

 Firms usually increase their contributions by combining current product lines, as customers can buy it from brands they already know.
 A mixture of a company’s product lines is called its structure or portfolio.

 When company customers decide whether to buy its product, they may look at its features, but they need to determine what will benefit them.
 They are trying to determine what they will get from using its product.